MSMuneerIqbal/MSMuneerIqbal/README.md

 ## About Me

 Hello!
-I'm [Your Name], a recent graduate with a degree in Artificial Intelligence from [Your University Name].
-My academic and project experiences have equipped me with a solid foundation in Machine Learning (ML), Deep Learning (DL), Generative AI, and Data Analysis.
+I'm Muneer Iqbal, a graduate with a degree in Artificial Intelligence from The Islamia Univesity Of Bahawalpur with GPA(3.48/4) in july 2024.
+My academic and project experiences have equipped me with a solid foundation in Machine Learning (ML), Deep Learning (DL), Generative AI, and EDA.

 Currently, I am deep diving into Generative AI engineering, exploring its various applications and advancements.
 My recent work focuses on developing and applying Generative AI technologies to create innovative solutions and interactive applications.

-### Key Projects
+### Acadmic Level Key Projects

+- **[Deep Learning-Based Lungs Disease Pnemonia Detection]([your-repo-link](https://github.com/MSMuneerIqbal/Ai-projects-ML-DL-NLP-GenAI/tree/main/Lungs-Pnemonia-Classification-project))**: Designed and implemented a deep learning model using Convolutional neural networks (CNN) for image analysis.
+Library TensorFlow is used.
+This prject purpose to detect pnemonia disease from x-ray image.It takes image as input apply some operations and detect the pnemonia probability.

 - **[Deep Learning-Based Image Classification](your-repo-link)**: Developed a convolutional neural network (CNN) to classify images with high accuracy.
-This project demonstrates my ability to create and fine-tune complex models for image recognition tasks.

-- **[Natural Language Processing (NLP)](your-repo-link)**: Designed and implemented a deep learning model using recurrent neural networks (RNN) for sentiment analysis.
-This showcases my proficiency in working with textual data and advanced neural network techniques.
+This project is Skin disease classification. the model is trained on four diseases.
+Takes an image of affected skin then classify the image affected with disease.

-- **[Machine Learning for Predictive Analytics](your-repo-link)**: Applied various ML algorithms to develop predictive models, achieving improved accuracy and efficiency.
+- **[Machine Learning for Predictive Analytics]([your-repo-link](https://github.com/MSMuneerIqbal/Ai-projects-ML-DL-NLP-GenAI/tree/main/Heart%20disease%20prediction%20ML))**: Applied various ML algorithms to develop predictive models, achieving improved accuracy and efficiency.
 This project highlights my skills in data-driven predictive modeling.
+The project predict Heart Disease stages based on medical data.

 - **[Generative AI and Bot Development](your-repo-link)**: Created several bots utilizing generative AI technologies for dynamic and interactive applications.
 This experience has enhanced my expertise in Python programming and AI frameworks.